 5. Open Education

 Open Education is a movement to share and re-use high-quality educational experiences and resources.
 It relies on open educational resources (OER) and open licensing.
 WUR is making considerable progress in Open Education by developing new forms of open education (e.g., MOOCs, open textbooks).
-In 2020-2021, WUR will undertake steps to internally share and re-use material for skills education.
+WUR continuously undertakes steps to internally share and re-use material for skills education.
 WUR has its own portal ‘Library for Learning’, a large internal collection of open access educational materials that will be further developed and promoted within the WUR community of teachers and students.

 6. Recognition & Rewards

 To enable the transition to Open Science, efforts of the research community should be accordingly recognized and rewarded.
 The system of recognition and rewards can be transformed only if it is tackled in collaboration with other institutions considering both the national and international context.
-In 2020-2021, a WUR working committee, led by the Dean of Education, will explore opportunities to he implement a national position paper from VSNU/KNAW/NWO where team science, more diverse career paths, quantity versus quality of research results, and open science will be addressed.
+A WUR working committee, led by the Dean of Education, is currently exploring opportunities to implement a national position paper from VSNU/KNAW/NWO where team science, more diverse career paths, quantity versus quality of research results, and open science will be addressed.
 This includes a review of whether and how to adapt the present assessment criteria for WUR researchers, teachers and research groups.